UCL/scikit-surgerydocker/.docs/source/Build_docker_image.rst

     # For Mac and Linux
     docker run -it image_1:v1

     # For windows in gitbash
     winpty docker run -it image_1:v1

-:code:`Step 8:` Press `q` to quit the animation.
+:code:`Step 8:` Press :code:`q` to quit the animation.

 Example 2
 ---------

-In this example, we will create the same image but starting from different base image
+In this example, we will create the same image but starting from a different base image

 :code:`Step 1:` Create a new directory and change to that directory